supremeloki/Smart-Logistics-Delivery-Optimization-Multi-Modal-Routing-RL-/README.md

 ## License

 (Optional)
-This project is licensed under the [Your License Name] License.
+This project is licensed under the Koorooush Masoumi License.